-In their pursuit unassailable power by any means necessary, American leftists have decided that tolerance and tyranny are interchangeable terms.
+In their pursuit of unassailable power by any means necessary, American leftists have decided that tolerance and tyranny are interchangeable terms.
 Nothing says that clearer than their efforts to force feed the “transgender” agenda to children in school — without parental knowledge or permission.

-On January 26, the California Teachers Association (CTA) held a meeting where members decided to change existing policy and add “transgender and binary youth” to the list of students who can leave class for medical reasons — absent their parents’ permission.
+On January 26, the California Teachers Association (CTA) held a meeting where members decided to change existing policy and add “transgender and non-binary youth” to the list of students who can leave class for medical reasons — absent their parents’ permission.
 “While the updated policy does not include ‘hormone therapy’ explicitly, the rationale discussed by CTA’s civil rights committee in making the policy change indicates that’s the final goal,” the Epoch Times reports.

 The Epoch Times learned of this development when concerned teachers reported it to the news site.
 And while the changes have not been made publicly available, CTA spokeswoman Claudia Briggs confirmed the new policy reads as follows: “CTA believes comprehensive school based health care clinics are needed to bring caring and responsive services to young people.
 The clinics shall provide cisgender, transgender and non-binary youth equal and confidential access to decision-making rights for students and their families.”